latimagine/statismo/modules/ITK/cli/statismo-fit-image.md

 # NOTE

-The Landmarks format is as follows
+The Landmarks format is as follows.
 :	Landmark name,1.coordinate,2.coordinate,3.coordinate

 Example